yzy1996/Artificial-Intelligence/1-Machine-Learning/7-Generative-Models/GAN/2-Applicational-GAN/Latent-Semantics/Literature.md

 $G$: use the Generator of [PGGAN]() and [StyleGAN]() which are pretrained on [CelebA-HQ]()

+> Main

 latent code z -> image x -> label

 latent code z -> label

-They train five independent linear SVMs on pose, smile, age, gender, eyeglasses, and then evaluate them
+then train five independent linear SVMs on pose, smile, age, gender, eyeglasses

-find n and edit the latent code z with $z_{edit} = z + \alpha n$
+finally find n and edit the latent code z with $z_{edit} = z + \alpha n$